 Docs

-rtblint validates an OpenRTB bid request against a tracked snapshot of the specification.
-It is a structural and semantic linter, not a schema-only check: it parses the JSON, walks the object tree against the canonical OpenRTB catalog, and reports anything that does not belong, is in the wrong place, or has the wrong type.
+RTBlint validates an OpenRTB bid request or bid response against a tracked snapshot of the specification.
+It is a structural and semantic linter, not a schema-only check: it parses the JSON, walks the object tree against the canonical OpenRTB catalog, and reports anything that does not belong, is in the wrong place, or has the wrong type, plus a semantic rule pack for cross-field checks the catalog alone cannot express.

 Rule ids